 Background pattern

-Bicasan 2 mg/ml jarabe
+BICASAN 2 mg/ml SYRUP

 About the medicine

-How to use Bicasan 2 mg/ml jarabe
+How to use BICASAN 2 mg/ml SYRUP

 Introduction

-Leaflet: information for the user
+Leaflet: Information for the user

 Bicasan 2 mg/ml Syrup

-Dextromethorphan hydrobromide
+Dextromethorphan, hydrobromide

-Read this leaflet carefully before you start taking this medicine, because it contains important information for you.
+Read this leaflet carefully before starting to take this medicine, as it contains important information for you.

-Follow exactly the administration instructions for the medicine contained in this leaflet or those indicated by your doctor, pharmacist.
+Follow exactly the administration instructions of the medicine contained in this leaflet or as indicated by your doctor or pharmacist.

 • Keep this leaflet, as you may need to read it again.